-- Now type the “sudo apt-get install Samba” in order to install Samba file server.
+- Now type the “sudo apt-get install Samba” to install Samba file server.
 Type the password to start the installation.

 2. Share File Between Ubuntu and Windows

 Let’s do how to share a file in Ubuntu through file explorer?
-Open the File and create a folder in Home directory.
-I have created Netdata folder and required to be share it.
+Open the File and create a folder in the Home directory.
+I have created Netdata folder and required to share it.

-2. Click Add the Permissions automatically to apply the permission to shared folder.
+2. Click Add the Permissions automatically to apply the permission to the shared folder.

-Now it ask you user and password when someone want to access the shared folders.
-The the file sharing from Ubuntu Linux has completed successfully.
+Now it asks your user and password when someone wants to access the shared folders.
+The file-sharing from Ubuntu Linux has completed successfully.
 Let’s test it from Windows 10 client.

 You can access the Linux shared folders from Windows 10 using Network section.
 To simply access the shared folders type the \\IP address\Shared folders.